Yamaguchi-yushi/Safe-TSL-DBCT/README.md

-for\_epymarl                      |  files required to work with epymarl epymarl                           |  multi-agent RL framework (epymarl v1.0.0) install.sh                        |  installation script for all dependencies
+for\_epymarl                      |  files required to work with epymarl epymarl                           |  multi-agent RL framework (epymarl v1.0.0) install.sh                        |  installation script for all dependencies calculate\_cost.py                |  cost evaluation script for a trained policy on benchmark problems problem                           |  benchmark problem definitions used by cost evaluation policy                            |  trained policy loader and model files

 Directories/files in drp\_env: